Yizhuo0506/USV_autoberthing_task/README.md

-# Reinforcement Learning Framework for Autonomous Surface Vehicles (ASV)
+# Reinforcement Learning Framework for Autonomous Surface Vehicles (ASV) Berthing Task

 This project is based on [JunghwanRo/RANS-ASV-IROS2024](https://github.com/JunghwanRo/RANS-ASV-IROS2024).
 Modified by Yizhuo0506 for autonomous berthing tasks.